return42/sphkerneldoc/linux_src_doc/include/linux/thermal_h.rst

 passive
     1 if you've crossed a passive trip point, 0 otherwise.

+prev_low_trip
+    the low current temperature if you've crossed a passive

+prev_high_trip
+    the above current temperature if you've crossed a

 forced_passive
     If > 0, temperature at which to switch on all ACPI processor cooling devices.
 Currently only used by the